Good job

 Work-based learning (WBL) can include things like apprenticeships, co-ops, internships, mentorships, and on-the-job training.
 These types of experiences allow students to learn about careers.
 Students build connections.
 WBL leads to higher rates of employment and shortens that distance to a good job.

-These are challenges to be addressed by the states and the school districts.
-However, parents can seek out opportunities and understand what is available.
+The school’s offerings is beyond our control; however, parents can seek out opportunities and understand what is available.
 They can help their students consider programs that might fit their skills and interests.

 3) Counseling and career navigation services